minio/sio/DARE-1.1.md

  - **Payload size** - The length of the payload <code>L<sub>i</sub></code>.
   <code>L<sub>i</sub></code> is defined as:
   <code>L<sub>i</sub> = |A<sub>i</sub>| - 1</code>.
-  This ensures that the maximum payload size (64 KB) can be stored using only two bytes as uint16.
+  This ensures that the maximum payload size (64 KiB) can be stored using only two bytes as uint16.
  - **Final flag** - The final flag <code>F<sub>i</sub></code>.
    The final flag is zero for all packages except for the last one: